 The purpose of SGIC is to identify and keep updated the main functional and operational procedures of the Staff Defence Headquarters (SD-HQ), by planning and developing the most efficient structure for Information and Knowledge Management within the SD-HQ and its implementation.
 It also sets out plans for the coordination of the transversal core processes defined by the Chief of Defense in order to link them to these specific procedures.

-The head of SGIC is CN David A. Fernández-Portal Díaz del Río.
+The head of SGIC is Navy Captain David A. Fernández-Portal Díaz del Río.

 JESES-CGEMAD is responsible for the maintenance of the facilities, supporting the Staff Defence Headquarters (SD-HQ) and those units belonging to the SD-HQ to be determined, as well as their personnel.
 It organizes and manages the security of the personnel assigned to the SD-HQ and its offices.
 In addition, it carries out the management of environmental issues, energy efficiency and labour risk prevention within the SD-HQ.

-The head of JESES-CGEMAD is COR.
-Joaquín Peñas Domínguez.
+The head of JESES-CGEMAD is Colonel Joaquín Peñas Domínguez.